What are the three new Bilt 2.0 cards?

 So in the bear case, you earn 3.33x Bilt points per $1 spent on the Palladium AND you can transfer those points to partners like Hyatt.
 Even if you value Hyatt points conservatively, that’s almost 5% back on ALL spend.

-Of course, there’s an enormous $495 annual fee that I’m not factoring in here, but the credits/benefits provided make it relatively worth the breakage.
+Of course, there’s an enormous $495 annual fee that I’m not factoring in here, but the credits/benefits provided make it relatively worth the breakage with the additional point earnings.
 It’s still a headache, but for 3.33x points on all spend, may be worth it.

 For me, I’d be looking to leverage the $200 annual Bilt Cash + maybe one of the Bilt Hotel credits.
 Not looking to have to spend too much time with the breakage on these credits in particular.
 The bonus is useful for guaranteeing value, at least in the first year.